Communication Cost for Updating Linear Functions when Message Updates are Sparse: Connections to Maximally Recoverable Codes: Introduction

-The problem is in part motivated by the setting of distributed storage systems (DSSs) that use linear erasure codes for data storage, and where the underlying uncoded file is subject to frequent but tiny updates.
-In a scenario where multiple users share the DSS, it is often the case that a user applies his updates on a version of the file which was obtained locally from a different user, and which is not present in the DSS.
-In our model, we consider updates as substitutions in the file, which is a reasonable assumption in scenarios when the file-size is much larger than the quantum of updates.
+In this work, we propose a solution that does not have either of the above two limitations.
+Our solution works based on the assumption that the user, who wants to update the coded file, has knowledge of a bound on size of the update.
+We consider updates as substitutions in the file, which is a reasonable assumption in scenarios when the file-size is much larger than the quantum of updates.
 With respect to Fig. \ref{fig:sys_model}, $X^n$ represents the version of the file that is stored in the DSS.
 The user has access to a locally obtained version $X^n + E_1^n$ that is not stored in the DSS, and updates it to $X^n + E_1^n + E_2^n = X^n + E^n$, where $E^n = E_1^n + E_2^n$ represents the overall update that the file has undergone.
-Further, our interest is in DSSs like peer-to-peer DSS where the user typically establishes multiple connections with various nodes in order to update their coded data.
+Further, our interest is in DSSs like peer-to-peer DSS where the user establishes multiple connections with various nodes in order to update their coded data.
 Figure \ref{fig:sys_model} illustrates a scenario in which the user updates the coded data corresponding to one of the storage nodes that uses matrix $A$ as its erasure coding coefficients.
 We illustrate the usage of the matrix $A$ via the following example.

 \begin{example} Consider a DSS that uses an $[N, K]$ linear code for storing data across $N$ storage nodes.
 The data file $X^n$ is striped before encoding, the various stripes are individually encoded and stacked against each other to get the overall coded file.
 Let ${\bf a} = [a_1 \ a_2 \ \cdots a_K ], a_i \in \mathbb{F}_q$ denote the coding coefficients corresponding to one of the storage nodes.
 Assuming that the first $K$ symbols of the vector $X^n$ correspond to the first stripe, symbols $K+1$ to $2K$ correspond to the second stripe and so on, the overall coding matrix $A$ (taking into account all stripes) is given by